socalledsound/nu-scripts/week1/02-functional programming in JS-USE/w1-v-03-pure-functions+side-effects.md

 Welcome back.

-In the last video, I introduced this idea of functional or declarative javascript, and also said that React utilizes functional javascript.
+In the last video, I talked about some of the big ideas of React, and made a big point out of the fact that React utilizes functional javascript.

 In fact, I think you could safely say that the wild growth of functional and declarative javascript over the last decade goes hand in hand with the wild and explosive growth of React -- the two are inextricably linked.